smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 JOB_NAME=taxi_fare_training_pipeline_$(shell date +'%Y%m%d_%H%M%S')
 ```

-Fore more information about latest runtimes check out the [documentation](https://cloud.google.com/ai-platform/training/docs/runtime-version-list?hl=en).
+Fore more information about latest runtimes used by GCP, check out the [runtime documentation](https://cloud.google.com/ai-platform/training/docs/runtime-version-list?hl=en).

-After understanding how the command is run and filling in variables with your own GCP details you can now submit your first training task on GCP:
+Once you understand how the command is ran and have filled the variables with your own GCP details, you can submit your first training job on the AI Platform:

 ```bash
 make gcp_submit_training
 ```

-:bulb: You can now follow the job submission on the command line or on [AI Platform GCP console](https://console.cloud.google.com/ai-platform/jobs?hl=en).
+:bulb: You can now follow the job submission on the command line (the results should be streamed until you hit `Ctrl + C`) or on the [AI Platform console](https://console.cloud.google.com/ai-platform/jobs?hl=en).

-When your job is finished check on your [Storage Bucket](https://console.cloud.google.com/storage/browser?hl=en) that the `model.joblib` has been updated.
+When your job is finished, have a look at your [bucket](https://console.cloud.google.com/storage/browser?hl=en) and verify that the `model.joblib` has been updated.

-You trained your first model completely online! 🎉
+You just trained your first model online! 🎉

-Make sure you are comfortable with the way the `run_locally` and `gcp_submit_training` commands of the `Makefile` work and how and in which context they call `trainer.py` (make a ticket if you need to).
+Make sure that you are comfortable with the way the `run_locally` and `gcp_submit_training` directives of the `Makefile` work and how and in which context they call `trainer.py` (make a ticket if you need to).

-Next step...
-Let's make a prediction from that online model! 🚀
+Next step: we will make a prediction from that online model! 🚀